 Fig: Brazil Will Win The Finals With An Unrounded Score of 1.70

 With the help of 200,000 statistical models and by mining data on team characteristics and individual players, the firm was able to predict the outcome of a game.
-These models gave a large number of outcomes which were used to forecast the winner.
+These models gave a large number of outcomes that were used to forecast the winner.
 Goldman Sachs then simulated 1 million possible variations of the tournament to calculate the probability of each team progressing through the rounds.

 Is The Prediction Reliable?